nikip72/huntress-2023/README.md

-# This repository contains some solves and scripts used in HuntressLab 2023 CTF
+# This repository contains some solves and scripts used in HuntressLabs 2023 CTF